 I’ll put it this way – white, male privilege does exist as a paradigm to the extent that it exists in the consciousness of many people, and I do believe racism and sexism are evident in some unjust laws, customs and social norms.

 It is my contention that the idea of white male privilege is part and parcel of an overarching system that wants us to be divided and fighting amongst ourselves, a system that produces very real disadvantages for both men and women, minorities and whites; disadvantages that are unseen and insidious, and it ignores some advantages in basic human function and resilience that often exist more predominantly in women and minority groups.

 So are these institutions of privilege actually a benefit?
 Are they even about race?
 Or more about class?
 And is the very idea of privilege, perhaps, part of a deeper sickness that screws everyone up?

 My path of healing eventually led me out of 20 years in the woods and into the world.

 Out of the belief that society and money were evil, and into being a successful trauma therapist, living and thriving in one of the most expensive cities in the world.

-And in the process of healing and becoming a trauma specialist, through my inner work and work with clients, and because of how I see everything now through the lens of the nervous system and stress physiology (rather than through the lens of politics, religion, or culture) I have come to the conclusion that the issue of white, male privilege is more complex than it seems, especially when it is applied to people instead of societal structures, and this is why:
+In the process of healing and becoming a trauma specialist, through my inner work and work with clients, and because of how I see everything now through the lens of the nervous system and stress physiology (rather than through the lens of politics, religion, race, or culture) I have come to the conclusion that the concept of white, male privilege is simply not helpful, and in a nutshell this is why:

 Everybody is fucked up in one way or another.
 And everyone is blessed in one way or another.